Saturday, February 2, 2008

 Hooks

 Halibut hooks were set, usually on the bottom of fishing banks, to gather the rich harvest of halibut.
 Historically, they were made out of wood, bone and spruce root.
-To entice the fish to bite, the hooks were carved with spirit helpers to call the halibut“s spirit.
-The size of the hook determined that only the largest fish were caught, so the younger, smaller halibut were able to grow and to continue breeding.
+To entice the fish to bite, the hooks were carved with spirit helpers to call the halibut to bite and be caught, usually they used a piece of octopus leg tied to the hook.
+These hooks were made a special size so they took a selective size that was not too small, and not so large, that insured the survival and allowing the young to grow up to a adult fish.
+Click on photo for enlarged view.

 No Comments